JiayanL/ludobots/README.md

 Joints are built pretty logically and the logic for each joint is established in specific classes - Link and Leg.
 The logic for each link is that it takes the full length/width/height along the axis that I want to move it and either move it all the way to the end or halfway.

 ## Synapses
 The code for synapses and brain generation is as follows.
+Synapses and the brain is generated bottom-up.
+At each link and leg level, there's a 50% chance whether or not a synapse will be placed at that location.
+Sensors are placed on those points and connected to motor neurons - which every link in the robot contains.

 ```
 # Plumbing to test body shape